joshmenden/piste-pal/README.md

 ## TODO

 * Allow user to set measurement standard on initialization (methods already support both, default to Imperial measurements as of now)
+* Save trackpoint nodes to object and only extract data when necessary

 ## License